23 February 2017

 Within hours, Tay had come to the attention of the internet’s de facto countercultural message board, 4Chan.
 The site’s community mobilised to test the limits of Tay’s learning.
 Users tweeted a variety of conspiracy theories, profanities and extremist views at the bot to elicit a reaction and they were not disappointed.
 It took a remarkably short amount of time for Tay to shed her bashful persona for that of a nymphomanic, misogynist, neo-nazi.

 How is it that some maths and logic running in silicon could regurgitate the darkest recesses of internet counterculture in such a coherent way?
 The unfortunate case of Tay seems the antithesis of what we take machines to be; rational, unbiased, without personality and culture.
 Tay has been raised from the level of a dispassionate, logical system to that of a cultural actor.
-Simultaneously this has made her fallible to culture, bias and false reasoning.
-All this is made possible by advancements in machine learning.
+Simultaneously this has made her fallible to culture and bias.
+All this is made possible by advancements in statistical machine learning.

-Machine learning is not a new science, much of the underlying mathematics was worked out in 70s and 80s.1,2,[^Williams1968] However, it has had a recent renaissance due to the rapid increase in access to big data and computing power.
-Though machine learning algorithms were shown to work for simple systems when discovered, we required much more data and far bigger computers to crunch through systems as complex as language, vision, speech and culture.
+Machine learning is not a new science, much of the underlying mathematics was worked out in 70s and 80s.1,2,3 However, it has had a recent renaissance due to the rapid increase in access to big data and computing power.
+Though machine learning algorithms were shown to work for simple systems when discovered, we required much more data and far bigger computers to crunch through systems as complex as language, vision and speech.

 Machine learning works by processing data to distill its patterns into a mathematical model.
-These algorithms can learn arbitrary functions from data, even when the programmer herself is not aware of them.
+These algorithms can approximate arbitrary functions from data, even when the programmer is not conscious of the relationships therein.